LowellInstruments/ddt/README.md

 ## Folder structure

 The root folder contains installation scripts.
 Their name ends in `.sh` extension.
 The ``_dt_files`` folder contains support files.
-The ``_wheels_`` folder is never to be touched, it just accelerates installations.
+The ``_wheels`` folder is never to be touched, it just accelerates installations.
 The ``utils`` folder contains complementary utilities which are rarely used.

 ## Running the scripts
 First, we are going to explain the scripts individually.
 In another section of this document, we will explain one logical order the scripts should be executed.

-As a convention, please consider all these commands to be run from the folder ``/home/pi/li/ddt``  in the DDH.
+These commands should be executed from the folder ``/home/pi/li/ddt`` in the DDH.

 Let's start explaining each one of the scripts.
 ```console